VCCRI/VPOT/README.md

 # VPOT
-VPOT - Variant Prioritisation Ordering Tool. (using Python3)
+VPOT - Variant Prioritisation Ordering Tool.

 VPOT is a Python tool written to allow prioritisation of variants in ANNOVAR annotated VCF files.
 VPOT provides three functions for the purpose of speeding up variant discovery.
 * priority  - priority tool